A direct controlled-phase gate between microwave photons

-As an example, we characterize the CPHASE gate within the 0/1 photon subspace, often used to implement dual-rail qubits~\cite{teoh2023dual, chou2024superconducting}, by preparing Alice and Bob in different basis states and activating the cross-Kerr interaction for a variable duration.
-Alice state, initialized as $|+\rangle \,\mathord{=}\, (|0\rangle + |1\rangle)/\sqrt{2}$, remains unchanged under this dynamics when Bob is in $|0\rangle$, but acquires a continuous phase when Bob is in $|1\rangle$.
-The accumulated phase on Alice, extracted from the reconstructed density matrices~\cite{sm} after each evolution time, is shown in Fig.\,\ref{fig:fig3_01}(a).
-A cosine fit (solid line) indicates a calibrated controlled-Z (CZ) gate time of approximately 5.2\,$\mu$s.
-Moreover, by simply choosing the gate duration, we realize an effective controlled-T ($\phi = \pi/4$) and controlled-S ($\phi = \pi/2$) gates, at times $T = 1.3\,\mu$s and $2.6\,\mu$s, respectively.
-We present the measured Wigner functions at some selected gate times in Fig.\,\ref{fig:fig3_01}(b).
+As an example, we characterize the CPHASE gate within the 0/1 photon subspace, often used to implement dual-rail qubits~\cite{teoh2023dual, chou2024superconducting}.
+We prepare Alice and Bob in different basis states and activate the cross-Kerr interaction for a variable duration.
+The state in Alice, initialized as $|+\rangle \,\mathord{=}\, (|0\rangle + |1\rangle)/\sqrt{2}$, remains unchanged under this dynamics when Bob is in $|0\rangle$, but acquires a continuous phase when Bob is in $|1\rangle$.
+The phase accumulated on Alice, extracted from the reconstructed density matrices~\cite{sm} after each evolution time, is shown in Fig.\,\ref{fig:fig3_01}(a).
+A cosine fit (solid line) indicates a controlled-Z (CZ) gate time of approximately 5.2\,$\mu$s.
+Moreover, by simply varying the gate duration, we realize an effective controlled-T ($\phi \,\mathord{=}\, \pi/4$) and controlled-S ($\phi \,\mathord{=} \,\pi/2$) gates, at times $T\,\mathord{=} \,1.3\,\mu$s and $2.6\,\mu$s, respectively.
+The Wigner functions measured at a few selected times with Bob initialized in either $|0\rangle$ or $|1\rangle$, as shown in Fig.\,\ref{fig:fig3_01}(b), exhibit phase-space rotations corresponding to a CPHASE operation.